- SEO is crucial for a website’s success, impacting rankings and client satisfaction.

 To add structured data, Google recommends a specific format called JSON-LD.

-If you’re using WordPress, an easy way to add proper JSON-LD is via the Schema Pro plugin (though it’s not free).
+If you’re using WordPress, one way to add proper JSON-LD is via the Schema Pro plugin (though it’s not free like ours!).

 Once you’ve added the structured data, make sure to use the Google Structured Data Testing Tool to ensure that it’s working properly.